 Besides getting Malvern Community Hospital built, the Blair/Brown government (1997 - 2010) improved local schools by way of better maintenance of the buildings, and better provision of text books and computers; the Worcester Royal Hospital was built replacing the Victorian building in Castle Street; seemingly turning around years of underfunding by the previous Thatcher administration.

-The now redundant hospital at Lansdown Crescent was offered for sale circa 2011 as a development opportunity.
+The redundant hospital at Lansdown Crescent was offered for sale circa 2011 as a development opportunity.
 An application to get the property designated a listed building was refused, and in 2015 plans were submitted to demolish Dyson's hospital in order to build a private care home for the elderly.
 Finally in December 2019 the old Malvern hospital was demolished.

 Note: at the time of writing, the minor injuries unit at the new hospital was open between 9:00 am and 9:00 pm seven days a week, but the X-Ray unit was only open on weekdays till 4:30 pm.
 Outside those times and at weekends you might need to go to A&E at the Worcester Royal Hospital for an X ray.